 One of Las Vegas’ oldest nonprofit organizations, Opportunity Village (OV) enhances the lives of adults in Southern Nevada with intellectual and related disabilities, as well as their families, through vocational training, community employment, day services, advocacy, arts and social recreation.
 Beyond donations, many trade shows use OV to help out with large-scale events, including stuffing bags, custodial services and other necessary convention jobs.

 Three Square is a vital resource for food insecure Las Vegas residents.
-On top of various programs that help the surrounding community, its banquet surplus program ensures that no useable food goes to waste.
+On top of various programs that help the surrounding community, its food rescue and distribution program ensures that no useable food goes to waste.
 Trade shows and organizations holding their meetings in Las Vegas can donate food items to hungry families or volunteer time at the venue.

 HELP of Southern Nevada